 Vietnamese Noodle Salad With Caramelized Pork

-- 1 small English cucumber, halved lengthwise and sliced
+- 1/2 English cucumber, peeled and thinly sliced

 - 3 tablespoons fish sauce